About Us: Robert McInnes

 My approach to coaching and counselling:

-The basis of Cognitive Principle Theory(CPT) was developed by myself over a fifteen year period to 2003, by building a theoretical model of human behavior based books such as Stephen Covey’s classic “The 7 Habits of Highly Effective People.”
+The basis of Cognitive Principle Theory(CPT) was developed by myself over a fifteen year period from 2003, by building a theoretical model of human behavior based books such as Stephen Covey’s classic “The 7 Habits of Highly Effective People.”
 In 2018 the theory was updated with the use of polyvagal theory.

 In 2003-4 I used the model to change the culture in a retail tool business in which I was a partner and CEO during that period.
 In 2006-2008 I then completed a Master of Arts in Counselling to test my theory against the main counselling techniques, such as cognitive behavior therapy, narrative therapy, person centered therapy and other family therapies.
 The result was Cognitive Principle Therapy, which gets to the core issues and helps clients deal with those faster than with other counselling techniques.

-Between 2006-2015 I worked as a counsellor in drug addiction and in general practice.
+Between 2006-2011 I worked as a counsellor in drug addiction and in general practice.
 In 2010 I started my own practice specializing in anger management and couples counselling using the CPT model.
-In 2015 the model was further developed using positive psychology theory.

 What is Cognitive Principle Therapy

 The cognitive principle matrix provides the model on which cognitive principle therapy is based.
 The therapy is a combination of psycho-education and counselling (approx 70/30).
 The model provides the education, while the counselling allows the client to experience the model by sharing the relationship emotions which are taught, namely, trust, respect, acceptance, etc.